EmperorJack/procedural-dungeon-dynamics/README.md

 **Crowd Simulation**

-Parameters must be changed at run time, click the `Toggle Crowd Simulation GUI` button and adjust the corresponding sliders:
+Parameters must be changed at run time, click the `Toggle Crowd Simulation GUI` button and adjust the corresponding sliders, these parameters affect the shared potential field, and so are not specific to each group. :

 - `Update Period` sets the frame period for updating the crowd simulation.
 Decreasing this will decrease performance.
 - `Max Density` sets the density cut off above which the velocity field will be dominated by the average velocity of the crowd.